open5e/open5e/source/classes/druid.rst

 aren't consumed by a spell.
 You gain this benefit in both your normal shape and your beast shape from Wild Shape.

+.. sidebar:: Looking for more Circles?
+    :class: missing

+    Circle of the Land is the only circle that was included in the `5e SRD <http://media.wizards.com/2016/downloads/SRD-OGL_V1.1.pdf>`_.
+    We are hoping to expand using homebrew or third-party content.

+    If you know of high-quality content that would be a good fit, please `contact us <mailto:gm@5esrd.com>`_ or `submit it on github <https://github.com/eepMoody/open5e>`_.

+    .. rst-class:: source

 Circle of the Land
 ~~~~~~~~~~~~~~~~~~